 My interest in this topic became intensely personal earlier this year, when I was laid off alongside 400 of my co-workers in response to a corporate tragedy.
 With less than a month of severance.

-Given that the job market is dysfunctional mess for a middle aged executive, drumming up a few options to generate some short term cash flow became an immediate priority.
+Given that the job market is dysfunctional mess for a middle aged senior manager, drumming up a few options to generate some cash flow became an immediate priority.

 There are a lot of sharks out there.
 On one hand, I was gratified by the large number of "business opportunities" and "networking discussions" that popped out of the woodwork once I updated my LinkedIn profile.
-That faded quickly when I learned that most of the "opportunities" were one-sided deals that couldn't be offered to people with a day job.
+That faded when I learned that most of these "opportunities" were one-sided deals that couldn't be offered to people with a day job.
+Or wanted me to clean out my savings and hand it to them.
 No thanks.

 Unlike many of my peers, I've had a succesful side-hustle for years as a digital publisher.
 My spouse and I build websites and share them on the internet.
-Once they reach a sufficient size, we put advertising on them and earn some money.
-It wasn't an easy business to get into - we had to swim by a bunch of sharks to find our place - but it gave me some hope.
-Surely there were other opportunities out there as well.
+Once they reach a sufficient size, we put advertising on them and earn money.
+It wasn't an easy to start - we had to swim by a bunch of sharks to find a place - but it worked out.

 Timing Your Income

 So the answer is pretty simple.
-While digital publishing can be a very rewarding business in the long run, it can take a very long time to attract an audience to a new website.
+While digital publishing can be a very rewarding long term business, the cash comes very slowly.
+You're building websites today that will earn next year.
 This was not a problem when I had my corporate job; we lived off my paycheck and the websites were a bonus.
-But once the paychecks stopped, we needed something that could generate cash faster.
+But once the paychecks stopped, we needed another source of short term income.

 And for others, unemployment represents a unique "hall pass" to experiment with more ambitious opportunities.
 Perhaps you have a creative side that you would like to develop a bit.
 Or maybe you want to take a shot at building a larger service or e-commerce business.
 Since the typical job search doesn't usually take more than 20 hours per week, that leaves 20 - 40 hours free to invest in the opportunity of your choice.
 Heck, it will probably make you more employable than updating your knowledge of the current daytime television series or the latest video games.
 That being said, approach these as longer term investments - be ready to wait a while for the cash to come it.
 They are, however, some of the highest earning opportunities on the site.